AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 Lessons:
--If one exploit doesn't work- dont give up- find another ie. GitHub, exploitdb, writing your own, etc -Play around with different -m types, as well as adding salt to beginning or end of hash
+If one exploit doesn't work- dont give up- find another ie. GitHub, exploitdb, writing your own, etc Play around with different -m types, as well as adding salt to beginning or end of hash

-Remediation
+Remediation:
-This box was able to be exploited due to un outdated web app that was vulnerable to sqli.
+This machine was able to be exploited through a web app that was vulnerable to a known sqli attack.
-We were able to enumerate usernames, passwords hashes and salts.
+I was able to enumerate usernames, password hashes and emails due to a lack of input validation/sterlization.
-Using a password dictionary attack we were able to crack a weak password and gain user access.
+Using a dictionary attack we were able to crack a weak password hash and gain user access.
-Exploiting a vulnerability with VIM privilege allowed us to gain root access and uncover retricted files.
+Exploiting a vulnerability using a sudo VIM privilege escalation script allowed us to gain root access and uncover retricted files.

+--Updating the webapp, Enforcing stricter password requirements, as well as increasing validation/sterlization efforts would prevent this type of attack in the future.